gvwilson/thirdbit/src/fiction/cherne/index.md

 despite several campaigns, the best he could do was push them north of the River Wise.
 In the half-century following his death in 299, the Darpani reclaimed all of the land they had lost, and more.
-Since then, they have twice invaded Thind, and occasionally raided the Regimental Kingdoms to the west.
+Since then, they have twice invaded Thind, and occasionally raided the Ninety Kingdoms to the west.

 The Darpani care little for gold, measuring wealth in horses and poetry instead.
 They are divided into a dozen major regional tribes and two dozen smaller ones.